MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-prepare-the-data.md

 ## 2. Install required R packages

 This walkthrough requires some R libraries that are not installed by default as part of [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)].
-You must install the packages both on the client where you will be developing the solution, and on the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer where you will deploy the solution.
+You must install the packages both on the client where you develop the solution, and on the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer where you deploy the solution.

 ### Install required packages on the client